-Newly submitted sequences are designated "major" (A), and referred sequences are "minor" (B).
+Only newly submitted sequences are indexed.
 However, these designations are not visible and searchable on all platforms.

 Search tip: to find articles discussing a protein's amino acid sequence, search the protein name and limit your results to records containing molecular sequence numbers.
-If there are many results consider in addition limiting the protein name to "major terms".
+If there are many results, consider in addition limiting the protein name to "major terms".

-5.3.10 CAS Registry Numbers
+5.3.9 CAS Registry Numbers